Understanding Test Anxiety: A Guide for Students

 When It’s More Than Test Jitters

 If test anxiety is causing you to avoid classes, skip exams, or experience panic attacks, it may be part of a broader anxiety condition.
-Talk to your school counselor about accommodations like extended time or a quiet testing environment, and consider working with a therapist who specializes in performance anxiety.
+Talk to your school counselor about accommodations like extended time or a quiet testing environment.
+Consider working with a therapist who specializes in performance anxiety.

 The goal isn’t to eliminate nervousness entirely — some anxiety actually improves performance.
 The goal is to keep it at a level where it helps rather than hurts.